Published in Christopher Kimball’s Milk Street Magazine

 “With each generation your ethnicity begins to blur and the only thing that still keeps that tradition alive is the food,” said Saraf, 36.
 “But we are also curious.
 Yafa is multifaceted.
 She can make anything.”

 After 2,000 years of exile, the mass immigration of Jews to the Holy Land before and after Israel’s establishment in 1948 has profoundly changed the nature of Jewish food, both here and around the world.
-For many, it has broadened the very notion of Jewish.

 If brisket, borscht, blintzes and bagels are the stars of the North American Jewish table, they are bit players in Israel, where Ashkenazi Jews of European background make up only about half the Jewish population.